 ❑ Allow yourself sufficient sleep.
 Proper rest is important

 ❑ Learn how to relax.
 Keep active and be enthusiastic about life.
 By keeping up your appearance, exercising every day, and being involved in hobbies and other activities, you can keep your mind active.
+Aging Recommendations.
 This is most important.

 ❑ Do not use harsh soaps on your skin.
 Use olive, avocado, or almond oil to cleanse the skin.
 Pat the oil on, then wash it off with warm water and a soft cloth.
 Use a facial loofah occasionally with the oil and warm water to remove dead skin.
 Use liquid creams and lotions (not solid creams) that contain nutrients and natural ingredients to keep your skin from becoming too dry.
 Do not use cold creams, cleansing creams, or solid moisturizing creams.
 These are hardened saturated fats that become rancid rapidly and then create free radicals, which can cause premature wrinkles.
 Free radicals can cause the brownish spots on the skin known as age spots.
 Exposing the skin to the sun also promotes free radicals.
 To halt wrinkles, stay out of the sun and use all-natural lotions or oils that contain nutrients and antioxidants.